Numerically Safe Gaussian Elimination with No Pivoting: Introduction

-In addition to our results on pre-processing GENP with a fixed multiplier for the average input matrix, we prove that pre- as well as post-multiplication by a Gaussian multiplier\footnote{Here and hereafter ``Gaussian matrices" and ``Gaussian pre-processing" stand for ``standard Gaussian random matrices" and ``standard Gaussian random pre-processing", respectively.} are {\em universally safe}, that is, safe with probability 1 for any fixed nonsingular input matrix, and is {\em universally numerically safe}, that is, likely to be numerically safe for any nonsingular and well-conditioned input matrix (see Section \ref{sgspr}).
-Actually we prove that it is numerically safe with a higher probability if the input matrix is both pre- and post-multiplied by Gaussian matrices (see Remark \ref{reblock}).
+In addition to our results on pre-processing GENP with a fixed multiplier for the average input matrix, we prove that pre- as well as post-multiplication by a Gaussian multiplier\footnote{Here and hereafter ``Gaussian matrices" and ``Gaussian pre-processing" stand for ``standard Gaussian random matrices" and ``standard Gaussian random pre-processing", respectively.} are {\em universally safe}, that is, safe with probability 1 for any fixed nonsingular input matrix, and is {\em universally numerically safe}, that is, likely to be numerically safe for any nonsingular and well-conditioned input matrix.

-In computations with infinite precision and with no rounding errors (e.g., in Computer Algebra) one needs just safe (rather than numerically safe) GENP, and we prove universal safety of GENP even in the case of pre- or post-multiplication by a random Gaussian circulant matrix (see Section \ref{ssmblnm1s}).
+In computations with infinite precision and with no rounding errors (e.g., in Computer Algebra) one needs just safe (rather than numerically safe) GENP, and we prove universal safety of GENP even in the case of pre- or post-multiplication by a random Gaussian circulant matrix.
 This result immediately enables 4-fold acceleration of the classical, extensively cited, and highly popular two-sided pre-processing of \cite{KS91}.

-We cannot prove universal numerical safety of GENP pre-processed with SRFT or any other random structured multipliers, but we prove that GENP pre-processed with {\em SRFT augmentation} or {\em SRFT additive preprocessing} is universally safe with probability 1 and is likely to be universally numerically safe (see Section \ref{ssrftaug}).
+We cannot prove universal numerical safety of GENP pre-processed with a random multiplier from any class of structured matrices, but we prove that GENP pre-processed with {\em SRFT augmentation} or {\em SRFT additive preprocessing} is universally safe with probability 1 and is likely to be universally numerically safe.